mzsmakr/ATVConfiguration/X96Mini_X96Q_h313.md

 # X96 mini / X96Q h313 chipset
 This is steps for X96 mini h313 and X96Q h313 chipset 2g/16g ATV.
+These devices are Android 11, 32bit mode, wifi available as of 01/11/2023.

 ## Requirements